veqqq/verse-reader/readme.md

 ### Performance

-3.11.24 now with hyperfine (and my processor seems to be dy):
+3.11.24 now with hyperfine (and my processor seems to be dying):

 |                                                  | time                | user     | sys      | size (MB) |
 | ------------------------------------------------ | ------------------- | ---------| -------- | ----------|